Effects of dipole-dipole interaction between cigar-shaped BECs of cold alkali atoms: Towards inverse-squared interactions: Experimental implications

-In addition to this definitive evidence for the effect of the dipole-dipole interaction in alkali atoms, one can measure more observable of the systems.
-For example, one can consider the long wave length limit of the Green's function at $t=0$ of the Sutherland model, which is given by \cite{Astrakharchik}
+One can study these effects more quantitatively.
+For example, one can consider the long wave length limit of the Green's function at a given time in the Sutherland model, which is given by \cite{Astrakharchik}

-where $B_m$ are regularization-dependent constants and $k_F=\pi\delta N/L_x$ is the effective Fermi momentum.
+where $B_\ell$ are regularization-dependent constants and $k_F=\pi\delta N/L_x$ is the effective Fermi momentum.
+This corresponds to the infinite mass or localized limit.
 The momentum distribution is the Fourier transformation of this Green's function.
-For the lowest energy sector with $m=1$, the momentum distribution for small $k$ and large $k$ is approximated by \cite{Astrakharchik}
+For the lowest energy sector with $ \ell=1$, the momentum distribution in the small $k$ and large $k$ limits are approximated by \cite{Astrakharchik}

-We see that when $\lambda<2$, the system is in a quasi-condensed state while the momentum distribution vanishes in a power law for small $k$ when $\lambda>2$, a Luttinger liquid behavior.
-At the critical point $\lambda=2$, a logarithmic divergence exists, i.e., $n_k=(1/2)\ln (2k_F/|k|)$ for $|k|<2k_F$ and $n_k=0$ for $|k|\geq 2k_F$ \cite{suth}.
-Graphically, these momentum distributions have been shown in Ref. \cite{Astrakharchik} and we give them schematically in Fig. \ref{fig3}(a).
+We see that when $\lambda<2$, the system is in a quasi-condensed state.
+When $\lambda>2$, the momentum distribution vanishes as a power law for small $k$ , which is the Luttinger liquid behavior for bosons.
+At the critical point, $ \lambda=2$, a logarithmic divergence arises, i.e., $n_k=(1/2)\ln (2k_F/|k|)$ for $|k|<2k_F$ and $n_k=0$ for $|k|\geq 2k_F$ \cite{suth}.
+These momentum distributions have been shown in Ref. \cite{Astrakharchik} and we display them schematically in Fig. \ref{fig3}(a).

+Eq. (\ref{gf}) calculated by the Sutherland model is also valid for the Calogero model because the result is only dependent on $k_{F}$.